pikachutuber0973/iPhone6toEightPoint1/README.md

-# iPhone6toEightPointZero
+# iPhone6Tether8.0

 A tethered downgrade tool for only iPhone 6 (had to make this for me)

-For Support, contact "TobyAndrewTest" from discord
+if there is an error, contact "TobyAndrewTest" from discord

 Example: